oakworks/oakworks.github.io/blog/_posts/2015-09-18-first-post.md

 ![Use blocks to extend functionality]( /img/portfolio/blocks.png "Blocks are the answer!" ){: .img-responsive}

-We found out that in much the same way Shopify allows a user to reorder sections on the homepage, blocks can be reordered within sections.
+It turns out that in much the same way Shopify allows a user to reorder sections on the homepage, blocks can be reordered within sections.

 To take advantage of this we did the following:

-1. Created a file in /sections directory for each main page.
-These markup in these files was basically a long switch-case statement.
+1) Create a file in `/sections` directory for each main page.
+The markup in these files is, for the most part, a long switch statement.
 Like this:

 {% highlight liquid %}
 <div>
+{% raw %}
   {% for block in section.blocks %}
   <div class="grid-item" {{ block.shopify_attributes }}>
     {% case block.type %}